mrcalexandre/mrcalexandre/README.md

 <br />

-- 🚀 I work as a Full-Stack Developer.
+- 👨‍💻 I currently work as a Project Manager at OMS, remotely from Rennes, France.
 - 🎓  I have studied Computer Science and Web Development at IUT of Lannion.
-- 👨‍💻  I’m currently looking at my next opportunity in Rennes or remotely in France.
 - 📫 You can reach out to me via [Email](https://alexandremouriec.com/contact)